-Coca-cola to cut controversial substance from beveragesMay 7th, 2014 in Health /
+Coca-cola to cut controversial substance from beveragesMay 7, 2014 in Medicine & Health / Health

 (HealthDay)—A controversial ingredient will be removed from many of Coca-Cola's citrus-flavored drinks, the company says.